 THE ADVANTAGES OF LEESA

 Leesa mattresses are all made locally for their respective market.
 Here in Germany, they are made in Thüringen.
 They are also a certificated B Corp Business, which means the company meets high standards of social and environmental performance, transparency and accountability and aspire to use the power of business to solve social and environmental problems.
-Some of their projects include donating a mattress to an organisation that serves homeless people for every ten mattresses purchased and also planting a tree for every mattress purchased.
+Some of their projects include donating a mattress to an organization that serves homeless people for every ten mattresses purchased and also planting a tree for every mattress purchased.

 Aside from that, Leesa mattresses come with a 100-night, in-home trial backed by a no-hassle, full refund policy.